dms3-fs/go-dms3-fs/docs/debug-guide.md

 # General performance debugging guidelines

-This is a document for helping debug go-ipfs.
+This is a document for helping debug go-dms3-fs.
 Please add to it if you can!

 ### Table of Contents
 - [Beginning](#beginning)